High School Programming Contest

 Contest Problems

 Contest problems have a very wide range of difficulty.
-Divisions I, II, & III have separate problem sets; however, there is typically some overlap.
-For example, the same problem might appear as an “easier” problem Division I and as a “harder” Division II problem.
+This years practice contest will have problems from Divisions I, II, & III.
 Moreover, we try to include at least a couple problems that every team should be able to solve.

 Supported Languages and Compilers